-6.2 Manufacturing
+7.1 Manufacturing

-The team will implement the design in SolidWorks but the process of manufacturing is presenting in this section.
+We will implement the design in SolidWorks but the process of manufacturing is presenting in this section.
 First of all, this product will implement in the following way:

-- Cuffs will develop at first with rubber to make the comfortable grip. - Stick will develop with the Aluminum. - Handgrips will make with aluminum and cover with the foam to provide the lightweight and durability of the device.
+- Cuffs will develop at first with rubber to make the comfortable grip. - Stick will develop with the Aluminum. - Hand grips will make with aluminum and cover with the foam to provide